Chapter 9:

 Clovis rises to her feet in a single, fluid motion.
 Her crimson eyes hold an unnerving stillness, a depth that seems to look past my skin and into the chaotic mess of my thoughts.

 She doesn't seem tired, or even particularly bothered by the miracle she just performed.
-It was as casual for her as breathing.
+It seemed as casual as breathing to her.

-“A bad break.” she repeats, her voice still a dry rustle of leaves.
-“But the flesh remembers its proper shape.
-The river water likely helped begin the process.”
+"I’ve confirmed it was a bad break." she repeats, her voice still a little dry.
+"But the bone remembers its proper shape.
+The river water likely helped begin the process.
+Tomorrow I will work on getting the flesh to repair itself."

 "Thank you, h-how did you know I dipped it into the river?"
 I manage to say, the words feeling utterly inadequate.
 How do you properly thank someone for rewriting reality on your behalf?

-“The water of the river leaves a whisper of its work.”
-Clovis replied indifferently.
+"The water of the river leaves a mark of its work."
+Clovis replies indifferently.

 Before I can poke and prod that response further, Hakota steps forward and places a small leather pouch into Clovis’s outstretched hand.